-21. Arkansas Historic Rehabilitation Income Tax Credit
+20. Arkansas Historic Rehabilitation Income Tax Credit

-Act 498 of 2009 amends ACA 26-51-2201 to create the credit for qualified rehabilitation expenses in an amount equal to 25% of the total incurred by a person, firm or corporation subject to state income or an annual premium tax to complete a certified rehabilitation project up to the first \$500,000 of expenses on income producing property or \$100,000 on non-income producing property.
+ACA 26-51-2201 creates the credit for qualified rehabilitation expenses in an amount equal to 25% of the total incurred by a person, firm or corporation subject to state income or an insurance company paying annual premium tax to complete a certified rehabilitation project up to the first \$500,000 of expenses on income producing property or \$100,000 on non-income producing property.
 The credit may offset 100% of income or annual premium tax due.
-Any unused credit shall be carried forward for five (5) years and is effective for tax years beginning on or after January 1, 2009 and ending on or before December 31, 2015.
+Any unused credit shall be carried forward for five (5) years and is effective for tax years beginning on or after January 1, 2009.